Find Free Snohomish County Public Records: Arrest, Probation & More

 Office hours are Monday through Friday, from 8 a.m. to 4 p.m.

-Find Arrests & Request Police Reports via Local Law Enforcement Agencies in Snohomish County
+Track Down Arrest Data & Request Police Reports via Snohomish County’s Local Law Enforcement Agencies

 In addition to the County Jail, there are two municipal jails in Snohomish County: the Lynnwood Municipal Jail and the Marysville Municipal Jail.